13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 Read the full Podbike case study for more details.

-This example comes from Shop Direct on their Very.co.uk website.
-They use geolocation to show campaigns based on the weather of the user.
+This example comes from the British online retailer Very.
+They use geolocation to show campaigns based on the weather in the user’s location.

 Here’s one version of the homepage for a sunny day: